“The Whiter The Bread, The Sooner You’re Dead.”

 Bread is High in Carbs and Can Spike Blood Sugar Levels

-Even whole grain bread usually isn’t made out of actual “whole” grains.
+Even whole grain bread usually isn’t made with actual “whole” grains.

 They are grains that have been pulverized into very fine flour.
 Even though this process reserves the nutrients, it causes these products to be digested rapidly.

 The starches in bread get broken down quickly in the digestive tract and enter the bloodstream as glucose.
 This causes a rapid spike in blood sugar and insulin levels.